 \section{Introduction}

-Our understanding of QCD and nucleon structure are very crucially depends on the deep inelastic scattering (DIS) processes.
-In this case the quantum chromodynamics (QCD) performs the essential requirements to do the scale evolution for the nucleon structure functions in the DIS processes.
-On this base, the proton as a specific state of the nucleon can be described in pertubarive QCD (pQCD) framework in terms of parton distributions functions (PDFs) as the nonperturbative part of the evolution.
-These PDFs which are typically related to the gluon and quark (partons) are in fact referred to the probability to find partons which are carrying a fraction of the proton's momentum.
-In other words, nonperturbative contributions are the PDFs at the initial energy scale which can be evolved within the performed framework by pQCD.
-They are finally denoting the probability that a quark or gluon are carrying a fraction of the proton's momentum at the desired energy scale.
+As is well-known, our understanding of Quantum Chromodynamics (QCD) as well as the nucleon structure does profoundly depend on the deep inelastic scattering (DIS) processes.
+In this regard, the theory of QCD contains the necessary ingredients for the scale evolution of nucleon structure functions.
+On this base the proton, as a specific state of nucleons, can be described in perturbative QCD (pQCD) framework in terms of parton distribution functions (PDFs) which are known as the nonperturbative part of evolution process.
+The PDFs are typically related to the partons, i.e., gluon and quarks, and refer to the probability to find partons carrying away a specific fraction of proton's momentum.
+In other words, the nonperturbative inputs are the PDFs at the initial energy scale which can be evolved to higher scales within the pQCD framework.
+Finally, they denote the probability density to find a parton which is carrying a specific fraction of proton's momentum at a desired energy scale.